-We identified five properties within, or near, the Moultrie Site PMA, which offer market-rate units that we consider comparable to the subject project in terms of bedroom type, unit size, age, and/or amenities.
+We identified five properties offering market-rate units which we consider comparable to the subject project in terms of bedroom type, unit size, age, and/or amenities, within the Moultrie Site PMA.
 These selected properties are used to derive market rent for a project with characteristics similar to the subject development and the subject property's market advantage.
 It is important to note that, for the purpose of this analysis, we only select market-rate properties.
 Market-rate properties are used to determine rents that can be achieved in the open market for the subject units without maximum income and rent restrictions.